 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 These include places frequented by foreigners such as embassies, shopping malls, markets, banks, clubs, hotels, restaurants, bars, nightclubs, schools, places of worship, outdoor recreation events, beach resorts and tourist areas.
 Public buildings, public transport, airports and sea ports are also potential targets for attack.

 Southern provinces - Yala, Pattani, Narathiwat and Songkhla: We strongly advise you not to travel at this time to the southern provinces of Yala, Pattani, Narathiwat and Songkhla, or overland to and from the Malaysian border through these provinces due to high levels of ongoing violence in these regions.
-This includes travel by train between Thailand and Malaysia.
+This includes travel by train or road between Thailand and Malaysia.